peterjoseph/bundle.js-loader/readme.md

 Installation
 -----

-1. Add the loader.js (or load.min) file to the root directory of your project.
+1. Add the loader.js (or loader.min.js) file to the root directory of your project.
 2. Include your loading spinner gif in the same directory.
 3. Place the following script in the `<BODY>` of the index.html file where the `bundle.js` file is loaded.